Don't Think Twice, It's All Right: Cover versions

 In 1963, the popular folk trio Peter, Paul and Mary recorded the song.
 Dylan's manager Albert Grossman also managed Peter, Paul and Mary and started offering Dylan's songs to other artists to record.
 "Don't Think Twice, It's Alright" was one of three Dylan songs Peter, Paul and Mary picked up that way for their third album In the Wind, "Blowin' in the Wind" and "Quit Your Lowdown Ways" being the others.
 Released as a single, it reached number nine on the Billboard Hot 100 and number two on its Easy Listening charts.
 It was this version that popularized the song.
 Cash Box described it as "an infectious medium-paced country-styled folk item with a haunting, extremely pretty melody" that seemed destined to replicate the success the trio had with "Blowin' in the Wind".
 AllMusic critic William Ruhlman described the Peter, Paul and Mary version as an "understated rendition" of the song.
 Radio personality Bob Leszczak describes this version as being done "in typical fashion".

+Johnny Cash included a cover on his 1965 album Orange Blossom Special.

 The Four Seasons released a cover of the song as a single in 1965 (with the title "Don't Think Twice") under the pseudonym the Wonder Who?
 Their "joke" version reached number 12 on the Hot 100, and eventually sold one million copies.

+John Martyn included a cover on his 1967 album London Conversation.

 In 1968, Burl Ives covered the song on his album The Times They Are a-Changin'.
-Billy Strings has also done an acoustic cover.

-Several country music artists have also covered this song.
-In 1965, Johnny Cash recorded a version of this song on his Orange Blossom Special album.
-In 1970, Waylon Jennings released his Don't Think Twice album with this song as the first track on the album.
-Elvis Presley recorded the song as an in-studio jam with his band in Nashville in May 1971, and a shortened version first appeared on his self-titled 1973 album.
-The full version remained unreleased until the 1995 release of the box set Walk a Mile in My Shoes: The Essential '70s Masters.
-In 1971, Jerry Reed released an up-tempo version on his album, When You're Hot, You're Hot.
-In 1978, Doc & Merle Watson covered this song on their album Look Away!
-Dolly Parton covered this song on her 44th studio album Blue Smoke in 2014 and has since been a popular bluegrass song during her concerts.
-Willie Nelson and Merle Haggard covered this song in their sixth and final recorded collaboration Django and Jimmie in 2016.
-In 1965 Australian folk/pop outfit The Seekers also recorded a version of "Don't Think Twice" and released it on their album A World Of Our Own.
+Show creator and director Rian Johnson chose the Ives version for the final episode ("The Hook") of season one of Poker Face.

+John Anderson included a cover on his 1981 album I Just Came Home to Count the Memories.